Regenerative agriculture and community

 Over the coming five years, we’ll plant over two thousand berries, fruit trees, nut trees, perennial flowers and herbs.
 Between the perennials, our focus will be storage and staple crops, like beans, polenta corn, and squash, filling gaps in the islands’ winter food supply.
 Plus, vegetable gardens, laying hens, and honey bees to supply our busy kitchen.
 Lots of drying, canning, fermenting, and otherwise preserving of peak-season flavor.

-But right now, it’s year one, and we’re just beginning.
+But right now, it’s year 2, and we’re just beginning.
 Instead of planting fencerow to fencerow, we’re slowing down and observing the land through a full year of its seasonal rhythms.
-Our first guests — that’s you, we hope! — will enjoy open grassy fields and the fruits (well, actually the flowers, eggs, and vegetables) of a sub-acre farm and the ambitious inklings of a much larger one.
+Our guests — that’s you, we hope! — will enjoy open grassy fields and the fruits (well, actually the flowers, eggs, and vegetables) of a sub-acre farm and the ambitious inklings of a much larger one.

 Saturn completes its cycle around the Sun every 29.5 years, returning to the same position it was at your birth.
 Many wisdom traditions say that in the year preceding your Saturn return, your soul gets antsy and yearns to reconcile any misalignment between your current path and your essence.
 It can be a time of great turbulence but also of great discovery, healing, and action.
 We committed to this land and project during our own Saturn returns and hope to play host to countless others as they return to their source.